Free trade: Early era

-Post-World War II
+Post–World War II

 Since the end of World War II, in part due to industrial size and the onset of the Cold War, the United States has often been a proponent of reduced tariff-barriers and free trade.
 The United States helped establish the General Agreement on Tariffs and Trade and later the World Trade Organization, although it had rejected an earlier version in the 1950s, the International Trade Organization.
-Since the 1970s, United States governments have negotiated managed-trade agreements, such as the North American Free Trade Agreement in the 1990s, the Dominican Republic-Central America Free Trade Agreement in 2006 and a number of bilateral agreements (such as with Jordan).
+Since the 1970s, United States governments have negotiated managed-trade agreements, such as the North American Free Trade Agreement in the 1990s, and the Dominican Republic–Central America Free Trade Agreement in 2006.

 In Europe, six countries formed the European Coal and Steel Community in 1951 which became the European Economic Community (EEC) in 1958.
 Two core objectives of the EEC were the development of a common market, subsequently renamed the single market, and establishing a customs union between its member states.
 After expanding its membership, the EEC became the European Union in 1993.
 The European Union, now the world's largest single market, has concluded free trade agreements with many countries around the world.